LukePappa/myOS/text.md

 There is a threshold at which someone must consider whether their fortune can be more rationally explained by something other than coincidence, and becoming human far exceeds it.
 To truly make sense of my circumstances, I must posit that each mind perceives the world-branch in which it awakens to the fullness of being--undifferentiated unity, or God.

 By this definition, God is the ground of being, has necessary existence, is absolutely simple, and is both fully transcendent and fully immanent.
-A quiet and unperturbed mind may apprehend God,

-which requires  to not inflict misery upon themselves as a reaction to external events, the actions of others, and even their own shortcomings.
+A mind may come to God when it ceases to inflict misery upon itself, becoming quiet and unperturbed.